xmfcx/carnd-t2-p4-PID-Control-Project/WriteUp.md

 ### `I`ntegral Error

 This error is calculated like `e_I += cte * c_I`.

 Therefore it grows or shrinks over time relative to our 'cte * c_I'.

 This error helps the system get back in track when it is too far off from the desired target and once things go better, its effect becomes small because system is back on track.

-* Makin `c_I` too big will cumultatively increase the error so much and it will overshoot even after fixing the error.
+* Making `c_I` too big will cumultatively increase the error so much and it will overshoot even after fixing the error.
 And even when error is fixed, it will overshoot to the other direction.
 And its cumultative effect can go so out of hand if car stays out of track for a while.
-* Makin `c_I` too small will make its effect too small.
+* Making `c_I` too small will make its effect too small.
 And it won't be able to correct the accumulated error when car is too far off the center.
 And it will fail to help to his `e_P` brother.

 Therefore we should set it in a way that it doesn't do hardcore changes when car is on track and it